-Susan Horstman is the Co-Founder and CEO of Cornerstone Aviation.Susan is truly a pioneer in the airline industry.Having caught the bug of flying while she was a professional surfer, Susan received her Private Pilot in Hawaii in 1970.She decided to move to Daytona Beach, Florida and completed her Bachelor’s degree at Embry-Riddle Aeronautical University.After building her initial commercial flight experience, Susan was hired by Flight Safety International and eventually became the Chief Instructor of the Cessna Citation training program.Having so much experience in the Citation, Cessna Aircraft Company recruited Susan to become the first female Flight Test Engineer in the Citation Experimental Department.
+Susan Horstman is the Co-Founder and CEO of Cornerstone Aviation.Susan is truly a pioneer in the airline industry.Having caught the bug of flying while she was competitively surfing and had been in two world surfing competitions, Susan received her Private Pilot in Hawaii in 1970.She decided to move to Daytona Beach, Florida and completed her Bachelor’s degree at Embry-Riddle Aeronautical University.After building her initial commercial flight experience, Susan was hired by Flight Safety International and eventually became the Chief Instructor of the Cessna Citation training program.Having so much experience in the Citation, Cessna Aircraft Company recruited Susan to become the first female Flight Test Engineer in the Citation Experimental Department.

-In 1978, Susan was hired by National Airlines on the Boeing 727 and became the airline’s first and only female airline pilot.Some years later National was acquired by Pan American World Airways and, once again, Susan became that industry giant’s first female pilot.While at Pan Am, Susan was based in Miami, New York and Berlin.Being a trailblazer for women airline pilots, Susan became a charter member ofISA+21,the International Society of Female Airline Pilots, helping airlines develop better working conditions for female pilots which included maternity contracts, dress codes, and more.Over the years, Susan has also been active in the 99’s and Women in Aviation, serving on a variety of committees and speaking at may events nationwide.
+In 1978, Susan was hired by National Airlines as a First Officer on the Boeing 727 and became the airline’s first and only female airline pilot.Some years later National was acquired by Pan American World Airways and, once again, Susan became that industry giant’s first female pilot.While at Pan Am, Susan was based in Miami, New York and Berlin.Being a trailblazer for women airline pilots, Susan became a charter member ofISA+21,the International Society of Female Airline Pilots, helping airlines develop better working conditions for female pilots which included maternity contracts, dress codes, and more.Over the years after acquiring over 22,000 hours of flight time, Susan has also been active in the 99’s and Women in Aviation, serving on a variety of committees and speaking at may events nationwide.

 Having such a vast experience in general aviation and at the airlines, Susan felt the need to give back to her local aviation community and, as a result, founded CSA.She is passionate about mentoring CSA students and loves to stay in contact with students throughout their careers.Susan has made CSA a family and she is proud to help students achieve their aviation aspirations!